n4bi14/PyFingerprint_Biometric_Security/README.md

 # Biometric Security Project with PyFingerprint 🔍
 ## Overview

 Hello!
 Our project is a program that encrypts and decrypts a user's fingerprint using a CoAP server in combination with the PyFingerprint library.
-Specifically, we've implemented asymmetric encryption into our program as is it widely used for secure online communication.
-Additional steps we took include checking the security of the encrypted transfer of information through Wireshark.
-Wireshark ensured messages were thoroughly encrypted and could not easily be intercepted by malicious users.
+Specifically, we've implemented hybrid asymmetric/symetric encryption into our program as is it widely used for secure online communication.

 Futhermore, we attempted to break into our own program using a mold of a current fingerprint stored in the database which is seen in the demo.
 Spoiler alert, *we got in!* 😉